 Imagine practicing the same sequence for a lifetime.
-Senior Intermediate level Iyengar Yoga instructor Marla Apt, who will be at Feathered Pipe Ranch, July 21 – 27 for an Iyengar Yoga Intensive, was asked to suggest one set of poses you could do for decades, with modifications to honor the changes in energy and ability you’ll encounter at different times.
+Senior Intermediate level Iyengar Yoga instructor Marla Apt was asked to suggest one set of poses you could do for decades, with modifications to honor the changes in energy and ability you’ll encounter at different times.
 It is assumed you have a basic knowledge of the poses presented.

 Utthita Parsvakonasana (Extended Side Angle Pose)